glastor-dev/glastor-dev/CONTRIBUTING.md

-# Contributing to README Generator
+# Contributing to GLASTOR README Generator

-Thank you for considering contributing to README Generator! 🎉
+Thank you for considering contributing to GLASTOR README Generator! 🎉

 ## How to Contribute